A Beginner´s Guide to Buying, Selling, Using, and Mining Dash:

 Dash is a cryptocurrency that is designed to work exactly like cash but on a digital scale, meaning Dash is defined as digital cash.
 Dash strives to have the same benefits of cash, but in the cryptocurrency market.
 For example, when you have physical cash on hand, the bank doesn’t have your money.
 That’s exactly how Dash works as well.
 It’s a part of a peer-to-peer network that cuts out the middleman.
 This puts the user in control and provides complete privacy of transactions as well.

 Cryptocurrencies are digital tokens, built on blockchain protocol.
-A blockchain is a distributed ledger - think database where all the transaction history is recorded and shared by all users like in a shared account book.
+A blockchain is a distributed ledger.
+It’s effectively a database where all the transaction history is recorded and shared by all users like in a shared account book.
 This provides accountability as well as transparency and immutability.

 Blockchains are stored by various network machines called nodes.
 The network has hundreds of thousands of nodes, and each node can verify the account book.
 The web is packed with helpful videos and info explaining Dash.
 Even Reddit can be a great site to nail down a definition of Dash for new users.